itslightmind/docs-repo/content/posts/Integrating IOS iPhone Alarms with Lights Through Home Assistant.md

    [HA Sync iOS 17 Sleep Alarm Shortcut](https://www.icloud.com/shortcuts/e71ab4d7795b4283833e9b0ee7d8b140)

 Once you have added the shortcut, you will need to grant it access to the HA app and allow the service to call the clock as well.
 To prompt this, you can either try running the automation or tap the "i" button at the bottom of the screen.
-Please note that this shortcut has only one value that may require adjustment by the end user, which is the name set for the helper.
-By default, it is set as "input_datetime.apple_alarm_helper," so it should work without any changes if you had named the helper "apple_alarm_helper" in HA.
+Please note that this shortcut has only one value that may require change by the end user, which is the name set for the helper.
+By default, it is set as "input_datetime.apple_alarm_helper," so it will work without any changes if you had named the helper "apple_alarm_helper" in HA.

-After making any necessary adjustments, try running the shortcut to test its functionality.
-If it works, you should see the time in the HA helper change accordingly.
+Once you have made any required adjustments, give the shortcut a try to test its functionality.
+If it is working properly, you will notice the time in the HA helper changing accordingly.

 ![Pasted image 20231127224421.png](Pasted%20image%2020231127224421.png)

 Now that we've gotten the alarm value in the helper working.
-We should add a few automations to improve the QOL so your not having to manually run the shortcut every night.
-The two automations that i like to run are
+We should add a few automations on the shortcuts app so we're not having to manually run the shortcut every night.
+The two automations that I like to add are:

 1. When Clock app closes run HA Sync iOS 17 Sleep Alarm Shortcut
 1. At 3AM run HA Sync iOS 17 Sleep Alarm Shortcut